rishipalsingh9/rishipalsingh9/README.md

-- 👋 Hi, I’m @rishipalsingh9
+- 👋 Hi, I’m Rishipal Singh.
+Bachelor in Commerce and PG Diploma in Management.
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web Dev with Python & Javascript, Django framework
 - 💞️ I’m looking to collaborate on Model view and creation